 Develop a Mental Benchmark

 Develop a mental benchmark for both units to help you quickly estimate distances.
-For example, you might remember that 10 nautical miles is roughly equivalent to 11.5 statute miles, or that a distance of 100 statute miles is about 87 nautical miles.
+To give you an idea, you might remember that 10 nautical miles is roughly equivalent to 11.Day to day, 5 statute miles, or that a distance of 100 statute miles is about 87 nautical miles.
 This can help you quickly identify potential errors or inconsistencies in your calculations.

 Practice with Real-World Examples